Creative Writing's a Beach(ball)

 Your gift may not be creative writing.
 But if there’s a beachball of creativity/passion that you keep squelching because of (fill in blank as needed), take it from me:

-And should I ever find that first rejection letter again ...
+And should I ever miraculously find my first rejection letter ...
 I'll pin it above my writing desk and use it as a dartboard.

 Write on.